By Tom and Nadin Abbott

 The Assistant Chief would not confirm identities of the two people who died, pending notification of relatives.

-This scene will be closed down for some time as federal officials do the investigation.
+This scene will be closed down for some time as federal officials conduct the investigation.